 Exceptional recreational facilities are available at five state parks around the scenic shoreline.
 There are more than a dozen other privately operated facilities.

-Fish species found in Grand Lake include largemouth bass, white bass, channel catfish, crappie and bluegill.
+Fish species found in Grand Lake include largemouth bass, white bass, channel catfish, crappie, and bluegill.

 Lake Murray

 Beautiful spring-fed Lake Murray features 5,700 surface acres and is one of the clearest lakes in Oklahoma.
-It is a great lake for water skiing, wake boarding, jet skiing and more.
+It is a great lake for water skiing, wakeboarding, jet skiing, and more.

+The lake is located wholly within the 12,500-acre Lake Murray State Park.
 The fishing at Lake Murray is excellent and is known for great smallmouth bass fishing.

 Lake Texoma

 More than two dozen marinas with boat slips designed to accommodate sailboats.
 Power boats are available on the shores of Lake Texoma.
-Cedar Mills on the West End of the lake and Grandpappy Point at the East End by the Denison Dam are well-known by sailing enthusiasts.
+Cedar Mills on the west end of the lake and Grandpappy Point at the east end by the Denison Dam are well-known to sailing enthusiasts.
 They come to sail nearly 90,000 surface acres of water.
-Both marinas have service shops, restaurants and lodging as well.

-Wildlife Refuges
+Wildlife Refuges at Lake Texoma

 Two wildlife refuges flank the northern and southern ends of Lake Texoma.
 Tishomingo National Wildlife Refuge in Oklahoma and Hagerman National Wildlife Refuge in Texas.
-Visitors often see eagles, ducks, geese, heron and egret during their annual migrations.
-They also spot resident white-tail deer and wild hogs.
-Hunting permits are available from the US Fish and Wildlife Service.
+Visitors often see eagles, ducks, geese, herons, and egrets during their annual migrations.

 Come and see bright fall foliage reflected in blue water along the red-dirt shoreline.
 Bask in the summer sun on the beach of Treasure Island.
 You’ll find plenty to enjoy at Lake Texoma year-round.

-State Parks
+Boating in Oklahoma’s State Parks

-Many of Oklahoma’s State Parks offer boaters everything they need to hit the water and enjoy an awesome day of outdoor adventure.
-Are you looking for a park where you can go boating, maybe do some diving and then dock for the day?
-Or rent an ATV and hit the sand dunes for the afternoon?
+re you looking for a park where you can go boating, maybe do some diving, and then dock for the day?
+Or do you want to rent an ATV and hit the sand dunes for the afternoon?
 You can find this total package experience in an Oklahoma State Park!
-A few of our favorite parks include: Beaver’s Bend State ParkGrand Lake State Park and Lake Texoma State Park!

 Fishing in Oklahoma

 The fishing in Oklahoma is fantastic.
-With more than 200 lakes around the state, you could grab the latest fishing report, your rod and your tackle and boat or wade your way out to a famous Oklahoma fishing hole any day of the week… Or discover your own sweet spot!
+With more than 200 lakes around the state, you could grab the latest fishing report, your rod, and your tackle and boat, or wade your way out to a famous Oklahoma fishing hole any day of the week — or discover your own sweet spot!

-What kind of fish can you reel in from Oklahoma waters?
-Crappie, bass and catfish are the most popular.
-Find out more about Oklahoma’s fishing regulations by visiting the website for the Oklahoma Department of Wildlife Conservation.
+Find out more about Oklahoma’s fishing regulations by visiting the website of the Oklahoma Department of Wildlife Conservation.
 Learn more about the best places to go fishing in Oklahoma by visiting Oklahoma’s Official Tourism website.